Gauge Review: Is This Mid-Market AEO Platform Worth It? (2026)

 Gauge offers the best mid-market value for monitoring plus content.
 Peec leads in global coverage.
 Profound leads in data depth.
 Cintra delivers execution.

-When comparing Gauge to Peec, different strengths emerge.
-Gauge adds content generation.
-Peec offers wider engine coverage, tracking over 10 engines (including Claude) and supporting over 115 languages.
-Peec costs more at scale due to its flexible but unpredictable per-prompt pricing model (EUR 3.56 per prompt).
+Against Peec, Gauge adds content generation while Peec offers wider engine coverage, tracking over 10 engines including Claude, and supports 115+ languages.
+Peec costs more at scale due to its flexible but unpredictable per-prompt pricing (EUR 3.56 per prompt).

-Comparing Gauge to Cintra involves different categories.
+Against Cintra, the comparison shifts categories.
 Gauge monitors and suggests.
 Cintra executes.
-You can use both tools together.
-Rely on Gauge for daily monitoring, then lean on a managed service like Cintra for the actual content, citations, and community work that moves the needle.
-Review the full market landscape in our guide to the best AI visibility tools.
+The tools can work together: use Gauge for daily monitoring, then lean on a managed service for the content, citations, and community work that actually move the number.
+Review the full market in our guide to the best AI visibility tools.

 Frequently Asked Questions About Gauge AEO